roadtrip8745/human-authored-knowledge-injection-project-clustering/data/synthetic/ieee_access_runs/run_20260618_160823/IEEE_ACCESS_EXPERIMENT_SUMMARY.md

 ## Recommended IEEE Access Claim

-The best MD condition is `human_full`, improving B-cubed F1 from 0.381458 to 0.705651 while reducing false merge from 2 to 0.
+The best human-authored knowledge condition is `human_full`, improving B-cubed F1 from 0.381458 to 0.705651 while reducing false merge from 2 to 0.

 ## Multi-subset Robustness